WoodratTradeCo/crop-rows-detection/README.md

 Real-time detection of crop rows in maize fields based on autonomous extraction of ROI

-It is a crop rows detection algorithm.
+It is a crop rows detection algorithm using YOLOv5 object detection model.
 If you want to test the code, you need to follow the following step:
 1. Install the requirment.txt
 2. run detect.py.
 We have prepared 5 videos for testing, the root is test_video/*.mp4(avi).
 Images format is not accepected!